 To combat normal host rejection mechanisms, patients who receive organ transplants must take medications that suppress their immune systems.
 These medications increase susceptibility to infections.
 The section provides consultations and direct patient care to organ transplant patients who develop infections.
-For more information, contact David Simon, MD, PhD.
+For more information, contact Carlos Santos, MD.

 The section offers care for patients who develop orthopedic infections.
 Treatment is available for patients with infections of both bone and prosthetic devices.
 Patients may receive care both before and after surgery.
 In many of these patients, the section supervises long-term antibiotic therapy.
 For more information, contact John Segreti, MD.